-Relative humidity plays an essential role in wood drying, along with time and temperature.
+Relative humidity along with time and temperature affect wood drying.
 Normally these parameters are based on previous drying experience, with the goal being to optimize drying time while minimizing wood cracking.
 The process parameters are unique to the system used, with different woods and seasonal variations affecting the result.
-This makes wood drying a very complex process – to achieve the best results relative humidity needs to be continuously monitored.
+This makes wood drying a demanding process.
+To achieve the best results, relative humidity needs to be continuously monitored.

 The accuracy of relative humidity measurements really matters.
 It directly affects the quality of the drying process and indirectly affects facility capacity.
 Inaccurate measurements can cause the following problems:

-Three main factors help to keep measurements accurate: ensuring the measuring device is installed correctly, using the appropriate sensor, and regular calibration.
+Three main factors help to keep measurements accurate: use of the appropriate sensor, ensuring that the measurement device is installed correctly and regular calibration of the measurement device.